RexWangSida/LearningNotes/Go/README.md

   	return 1
   }
   ```
-  - If with short statement, **the short statement will execute before condition check, variables declared by the statement are only in scope until the end of the if**:
+  - If with short statement, **the short statement will execute before condition check, variables declared by the statement are only in scope until the end of the if.
+Variables that are accessible in If is also accessible in Else.
+Therefore, the variable declared in the short statment is also accessible in else.**:
   ```go
   if v := math.Pow(x, n); v < lim {   // v := math.Pow(x, n); will execute before the if statement check
   	return v